by Sameer Majli

 The warmth of my yesterday’s summers has been replaced by the searing heat of the scorching sun and as the mercury sores for the good old early thirties to the late thirties, its painful for me and the flora and fauna that are an integral part of my self.
 They say its global warming, an eventuality of the excesses of deforestation that make barren land out of lush green forests.
 The parched soil with its cracked surface and fissures, says it all.
 While I continue to harp on the need to decorate the cleared spaces with a well planned sequence of trees, I am internally sure and scared that the pleas will fall to deaf ears lost in the drudgery of routine.

-The MET department has made its official announcement about a deficient monsoon, we are all anxious about and sumultaneously hopeful that the brunt of the deficit should not fall upon us.
+The MET department has made its official announcement about a good monsoon.
 Not that I wish the said fate for by kith and kin spread across the expanse of this wonderful country but then like its for humans, its always tempting for me to say Not on Me.
-Not that the predictions of the MET department have been accurate over the ages but just a thought.
-Each time they have proclaimed a deficit, I have almost had more than a fair share of the luck.

 There have been intermittent showers accompanied by the rumble but now its high time that the rain bearing clouds do their act.
 As I join my citizens in praying for respite, I will the El Nino or whatever phenomenon of nature that rules the roost, be kind to the human folk and relieve them from the scorching inconvenience.
 Rain often soothes my spaces around the 7th June and this is the tradition and promise which I hope they live up to, even this year.
 I also am hopeful that the initial spell is not succeeded by a dry one.